Dr Ramsey Affifi

 Ramsey Affifi completed a PhD in 2015 at the Ontario Institute for Studies in Education (OISE), University of Toronto, and went on to be a Postdoctoral Research Fellow in Simon Fraser University's Faculty of Education.
 He is also the founder of the Sai Nyai Eco School and the nonprofit organization, Sustainable Laos Education Initiatives.

-Ramsey Affifi is particularly interested in working with students in 1) examining philosophical aspects of sustainability, ecology, and biology education, and 2) practitioner inquiry (in particular teaching curriculum outdoors; and teaching for sustainability).
+Ramsey Affifi is particularly interested in working with students in 1) examining philosophical aspects of biology, sustainability, and ecology education, and 2) practitioner inquiry (in particular teaching curriculum outdoors; and teaching for sustainability).
 Please contact him if you study, or are interested in studying, any of these topics.

 - Environmental Philosophy